composer/composer/doc/04-schema.md

 ### include-path

-> **DEPRECATED**: This is only present to support legacy projects, and all new code should preferably use autoloading.
+> **DEPRECATED**: This is only present to support legacy projects, and all new code
+> should preferably use autoloading.
+As such it is a deprecated practice, but the
+> feature itself will not likely disappear from Composer.

 A list of paths which should get appended to PHP's `include_path`.